web-dev-club-dsce/shoppingCart-ExpressJS/README.md

 Type the command in GitBash: `git clone https://github.com/web-dev-club-dsce/shoppingCart-ExpressJS.git`

-### Once Downloaded: Run this command using the terminal in the final
-and start folder
+### Once Downloaded: Run these commands using the terminal/CMD in the final and start folder
 `npm install`
 to install the node packages.
 This must be done in both the folders to get the node modules.

+### Once Node modules are installed, Run the server
+In the terminal :
+cd to the final folder and run
+`npm start`
+Open your browser and go to `localhost:3000` to check for output.

 ### You're all set!
 Hurray!